Aqara FP2 Unveiled: Elevating Home Automation with Advanced Presence Detection

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-The Aqara FP2 deploys cutting-edge AI noise detection to tackle the issue that plagued its predecessor and reportedly deliver unparalleled accuracy in presence detection.
-Whether this will work remains to be seen, but I would hope it is capable of detecting something moving in the exact tame way for hours on end.
+One of the FP1’s notable drawbacks was its sensitivity to insignificant movements, such as those from a computer fan, leading to false positives.
+The Aqara FP2 aims to address this issue by integrating AI-based noise detection technology, promising to refine its ability to discern true human presence from other environmental motions.
+Whether this will work remains to be seen, but hopefully, it is capable of detecting something moving in the exact tame way for hours on end.

 Will the Aqara FP2 integrate with Google Home, Apple Home, and Home Assistant?